docker/get-involved/content/en/docs/CommunityLeaders/EventHandbooks/JAVA/building/_index.md

 container.

-Note: the support for CPU sets and memory constraints have also been backported to JDK 8 release 8u131 and above.

 Type `Ctrl` + `D` to exit out of `jshell`.

-To list all the Java modules distributed with JDK 9 run the following command:
+To list all the Java modules distributed with JDK 15 run the following command:

 ```
 docker container run -m=200M -it --rm jdk-9-debian-slim java --list-modules